LaPeste/migration-tutorial-src-temp/MigrationTutorial/Blog-Post.md

 </br>

-The same approach is used everywhere else there are class collisions in the logic of the application.
+The same approach is used in any instance where there are collisions in the logic of the application.
 An example can be seen in the migration callback *5)* assigned during initialisation[(2)](#2-initialisation-of-the-realm) where the function selects which migration function, `V2Utils.DoMigrate` *6)* or `V3Utils.DoMigrate` *7)*, to include in the compiled assembly based on what version of the migration needs to be executed.
 Remember that a simple conditional branch would not work as the `preprocessor directive` completely excludes parts of code from the compilation, resulting in e.g. `ClassThatCollides` not existing in the compiled assembly if `SCHEMA_VERSION_X` was not defined when the compilation was launched.
 Lastly, it is important to remember that it is not granted that clients of an application update in a timely manner.
 This means that the migration function must be able to migrate the schema over multiple versions at once.
 Later in the tutorial, you can see how a migration function can deal with this issue.